A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Results and discussion

 \subsection{Computation times}

-Computation times for training, calibration, and inference are reported in Table~\ref{table:time}.
-While calibration and inference with PnPMass are slower than with DeepMass due to its iterative nature, these differences are negligible compared to training times, which are several orders of magnitude higher than inference times.
+The computation times for training, calibration, and inference are reported in Table~\ref{table:time}.
+While calibration and inference with PnPMass are slower than with DeepMass due to its iterative nature, these differences are negligible compared to training times, which are longer by several orders of magnitude than the inference times.
 This highlights one of the main advantages of our approach: unlike DeepMass and MMGAN, training is required only once.